PRS for Music Limited (also referred to as 'PRS', 'we' or 'us') takes your privacy very seriously.

 - if you are a member, we will share your contact details with the PRS for Music Members Benevolent Fund and the PRS for Music Foundation so that they can contact you directly about the work they do, opportunities available to support them and services that may be of interest to you;

 - if you are a member, we will share your contact details with candidates for the Performing Right Society Directors' Ballot in advance of the AGM each year so that the candidates can contact you directly with canvassing materials (NB.
-Associate and Full members are eligible to vote in the Ballot);
+Voting (formerly Associate) and Principal Voting (formerly Full) members are eligible to vote in the Ballot);

 - we place cookies and use similar technologies in accordance with our Cookies Policy and the information provided to you when those technologies are used; and